988 Halekauwila

 No analysis available

-I searched the public remarks for phrases like 'laundry on every floor', 'laundry on each floor', and 'floor-by-floor laundry' and found none.
-Listings repeatedly mention in-unit washers/dryers and a separate laundry room in a penthouse but do not state community laundry on every floor.
+I searched the public remarks for phrases like 'laundry on every floor,' 'laundry on each floor,' and similar wording, but found none.
+The listings instead mention in-unit washer/dryer or a separate laundry room, which does not support community laundry on every floor.

 No analysis available